 The lecture "Hospital management" presents internal organization structures, work conditions and work environments at the example of hospitals und relates this to common and expected conditions of other service industries.
-Covered topics include normative environment, intra-organizational structure, personnel management, quality, external network-

 Covered topics include normative environment, intra-organizational structure, personnel management, quality, external networking and market appearance.
 Students have the possibility to participate in a final exam.